Justin Turner Player Props: Red Sox vs. Rockies

-On Monday, Justin Turner (.475 slugging percentage in past 10 games, including two home runs) and the Boston Red Sox play the Colorado Rockies, whose starting pitcher will be Connor Seabold.
-First pitch is at 7:10 PM ET.
+Justin Turner -- with a slugging percentage of .513 in his past 10 games, including two home runs -- will be in action for the Boston Red Sox versus the Colorado Rockies, with Chase Anderson on the hill, on June 13 at 7:10 PM ET.

-In his previous game, he hit a home run while going 1-for-3 against the Yankees.
+In his last game, he had two hits (going 2-for-3 with a double and an RBI) against the Rockies.

 Justin Turner Game Info & Props vs. the Rockies